 - The landfill is sealed off with a “cap,” which is made of different layers of soil, geotextiles, and a plastic geomembrane.
 These layers cover and stabilize landfilled waste and prevent the waste and its byproducts from entering the surrounding environment.

 - A system of wells, trenches, and pipes collects the landfill byproducts – leachate and landfill gas – and sends them to nearby treatment plants.
 Landfill gas is refined into pipeline-grade natural gas and distributed to Staten Island residents for cooking and heating fuel.
-Leachate undergoes a series of physical and chemical processes to separate harmful materials from clean water, then the water is discharged into the Arthur Kill.
+With leachate, solid materials are separated from water.
+The solid materials are compressed into sludge cakes and transported to other facilities, and the clean water is discharged into the Arthur Kill.

-The landfill is regulated by the New York State Department of Environmental Conservation (DEC) with a series of requirements, including management of landfill gas and leachate collection and treatment, and the Department of Sanitation (DSNY) maintains all these functions and meets all required regulations.
+The landfill is regulated by the New York State Department of Environmental Conservation (DEC) with a series of requirements, including management of landfill gas and leachate collection and treatment, and DSNY maintains all these systems and meets all required regulations.